 Sassen is obsessed with the blackness of black skin.
-"It’s a more beautiful skin color", she says.
-"When I’m the only white person in a black society, I feel very nude.
+‘It’s a more beautiful skin color,’ she says.
+‘When I’m the only white person in a black society, I feel very nude.
 And when I see other white people in Africa, they’re white, pinkish, ugly, and sweating.
 I’m aware of the whole debate about my depicting black people in Africa as a white European woman, and of me being in control because I’m carrying the camera.
 But I'm not really interested in that debate, because for me the work comes from a very personal private place.
-When I’m in Africa, I feel like I’m coming home, yet I also feel like I’m not one of them."
+When I’m in Africa, I feel like I’m coming home, yet I also feel like I’m not one of them.’

-Lexicon is accompanied by two films.
-Pieter Hugo's recent music clip Control (for South African rapper Spoek Mathambo's cover of Joy Division's 'She's Lost Control') features stereotypical images of Africa: cemeteries and burning slums; minstrels, zombies, and voodoo.
-Alain Resnais and Chris Marker's 1953 essay film Statues Also Die began as a study of the African art in Paris's Musee de L'Homme, but turned into an attack on French colonialism.
-It was heavily censored in France, and the directors cut has only recently become available.
+Alain Resnais and Chris Marker’s 1953 essay film Statues Also Die begins as a study of the African art in Paris’s Musee de L’Homme, but turns into a critique of French colonialism.
+Heavily censored in France, the unexpurgated directors’ cut has only recently become available.
+Today, the film’s opposition of black and white seems quaint, simplistic.

 By contrast, Pieter Hugo’s Control—a music clip for South African rapper Spoek Mathambo’s cover of Joy Division’s ‘She’s Lost Control’—revels in stereotypical images of South Africa: cemeteries and burning slums; minstrels, zombies, and voodoo.
 In reoccupying these negative images, is the Cape Town–based photographer redeeming them?